top of page

 Lucia%20Martinez%201_edited.jpg

-Lucia fought for her children by filing a suit of habeas corpus for their custody through a Yuma proxy.
-Though the judge ruled that they were too young to leave their mother, he approved the Woolsey application for indenture and guaranteed the girls would serve their father once they reached a “suitable age”.
-When Clara was 13 and Johanna was 10 he took them away from Lucia and placed them under the care of the Catholic Church using indenture as a way to sever the bond of affection between mother and children.
+Following the marriage, Woolsey evicted Lucia and took custody of their daughters.
+Lucia fought for her children by securing legal representation, no small feat for a non-citizen at the time, and filing a suit of habeas corpus for their custody through a Yuma proxy.
+Because they were so young, the judge approved Woolsey's application to make the girls his indentured servants in return for support until they reached a “suitable age.”
+When Clara was 13 and Johanna was 10, they were taken away from Lucia and placed under the care of the Catholic Church, further taxing the relationship between mother and daughters.

-In 1880 when the census came to her door, the Yaqui woman claimed Mexican ethnicity for herself and her children, ensuring that none of them would be bound by discrimination under the Howell statute on minor Indians .
+In 1880 when the census came to her door, the Yaqui woman claimed Mexican ethnicity for herself and her children, ensuring that none of them would be bound by discrimination under the Howell Code.
 They would be listed as white on the census.
 Lucia claimed she was a widow.
-The Martinez family was again intact and looked remarkably ordinary on paper.
+The Martinez family looked remarkably ordinary on paper.

 bottom of page